Aliases for HMGCR Gene

 GeneCards Summary for HMGCR Gene

 HMGCR (3-Hydroxy-3-Methylglutaryl-CoA Reductase) is a Protein Coding gene.
-Diseases associated with HMGCR include Cerebrotendinous Xanthomatosis and Familial Hyperlipidemia.
-Among its related pathways are Integrated Breast Cancer Pathway and Regulation of cholesterol biosynthesis by SREBP (SREBF).
+Diseases associated with HMGCR include Familial Hyperlipidemia and Sitosterolemia.
+Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and Bisphosphonate Pathway, Pharmacodynamics.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and NADP binding.
-An important paralog of this gene is SCAP.

 Transmembrane glycoprotein that is the rate-limiting enzyme in cholesterol biosynthesis as well as in the biosynthesis of nonsterol isoprenoids that are essential for normal cell function including ubiquinone and geranylgeranyl proteins.